web2py/py4web/apps/_documentation/static/en/_sources/chapter-10.rst.txt

 ``TEXTAREA``, ``TH``, ``TT``, ``TR``, ``UL``, ``XML``, ``xmlescape``, ``I``, ``META``, ``LINK``, ``TITLE``, ``STYLE``, ``SCRIPT``

-can be used to build complex expressions that can then be serialized to XML.
+Helpers can be used to build complex expressions, that can then be serialized to XML.
 For example:

 ::